18kimn/imf_loans/content/text/raw/proposal.md

-"militarized modernity," as popularized by @moon2005], and it has only enjoyed "peace" because it sent almost a million troops to Vietnam in exchange for U.S. capital and technology during the Vietnam War.^[@chang2015] Other countries that do not experience the same economic
+"militarized modernity," as popularized by @moon2005], and it has only enjoyed "peace" because it sent almost a million troops to Vietnam in exchange for U.S. capital and technology during the Vietnam War.^[@chang2015] Other countries that do not experience the same level of economic "success" lie outside the bounds of capitalist modernity as result, and the "model modernity" of South Korea serves as a comparison against which other nations and races may be castigated.

 The economic crisis of 1997 exemplifies this dynamic and exposes a momentary contradiction in the march to capitalist modernity.
 Before the crisis, South